github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

   </p>
 </aside>

 * **Conflicting demands:**  Open source is full of groups with different motivations, which can be difficult to navigate.
-If you’re paid to do open source, your employer's interests can sometimes be at odds with the community.
+If you're paid to do open source, your employer's interests can sometimes be at odds with the community.

 <aside markdown="1" class="pquote">
-  With paid open source, conflict between employer’s focus and what’s best for the community
+  With paid open source, conflict between employer's focus and what's best for the community
   <p markdown="1" class="pquote-credit">
 — open source maintainer
   </p>